How will the changes from Health Care Reform affect my coverage?

 If you are on a PPO plan, and wish to change to the Indemnity plan, you may do so at the beginning of any month.

 Indemnity to PPO

 If you are on the indemnity plan and have never been on PPO, you can change to the PPO at the beginning of any month (PPO Plus, if eligible, can only begin on January 1st.)
-If, at any time, you had previously been on a PPO plan, then you would be eligible to re-enroll in a PPO plan during the open enrollment period that follows a two year waiting period from the date of cancellation (coverage would begin January 1).
-For example, if you cancelled the PPO on 3/31/17, then you would be eligible to re-enroll in the PPO option during open enrollment in November of 2019, for coverage starting January 1, 2020.
+If, at any time, you had previously been on a PPO plan, then you would be eligible to re-enroll in a PPO plan during the open enrollment period that follows a one year waiting period from the date of cancellation (coverage would begin January 1).
+For example, if you cancelled the PPO on 3/31/17, then you would be eligible to re-enroll in the PPO option during open enrollment in November of 2018, for coverage starting January 1, 2019.

 All changes to plans must be received in writing at the Trust.

 I am a spouse who is eligible to receive Trust benefits, but will be using only the prescription drug benefit.
 Do I still have to pay the monthly premium?